Noro Raoeliharison | December 21, 2015

 Ms. Tinarimanana has never heard of World Youth Day.
 To her, the most important thing is that young people have access to activities which help them become financially independent of their parents while they pursue their studies.

-This story was originally published in August 2015.
+This article was originally published on August 10, 2015.